galaxyproject/galaxy-language-server/client/README.md

 The installation process will try to use the default Python version in your system.
 If the version is not compatible, it will ask you to enter the path to a compatible version.
 Just click `Select` in the notification message and you will be able to type the Python path at the top of the window.

-This Python is used to create a virtual environment in which the language server will be installed.
+This Python version is used to create a virtual environment in which the language server will be installed.

 ## Troubleshooting
 If you encounter any problem during the language server installation, open the Visual Studio Code `Console log` and then find any error message with the `[gls]` prefix.
 You can access this log from the menu `Help > Toggle Developer Tools > Console`.
 Then, search the issues [here](https://github.com/galaxyproject/galaxy-language-server/issues) to check whether the problem already has a solution.
 If not, please feel free to open a new issue including the error message from the console log.